Tulsa County Sheriff's Office announces man charged in 2021 Turley triple murder

 On Oct.
 31, Grimes’ remains were found in a field less than a mile from the house he and Selby shared.
 He had been shot in the back of the head and his body dismembered.

+The affidavit also says a separate set of writings were found in a tent Goode was living in around the time of May's stabbing.

+One note found said, “please forgive me.”
+Another said “don't go out of your way to harass anybody even if you think your right could turn out to be very bad for you in the worst way could cost you your life or freedom leave people be especially at their home.”

-In the months that followed, the families desperately searched for answers to where Parton and Selby could be.
+In the months that the victims’ disappearances, the families desperately searched for answers to where Parton and Selby could be.
 Back in November last year, Parton's son, James Selby, said it was hard to live with.

 “It's just tough to think that somebody took my mom and threw her away you know what I mean, I just, it's just something you can't, you can't fathom that,” James said.